PRICING AND MARKETING YOUR FREELANCE 3D MODELING & RENDERING BUSINESS

 - Less worry about "scope creep."
 When something is added to the scope of work, you can more easily add hours to the quote.

 - You get paid for the time you put into the project.

 - Client is more motivated to give ample details and measurements at the onset and communicate well.
 I always let my clients know that if I have to send more emails to clarify or get more information, that time will be charged at my hourly rate.

 - Most clients will want to know an estimate of hours.
 Even if you realize the project is more complex after you begin, you may feel pressured to keep within the range you originally quoted, whether officially or unofficially.

 - You are trading time for money, and there is only so much time in the day.
 (This gives you a somewhat limited earning potential.)

 When to charge hourly:

-If the client can not provide you with If ample details to give a good estimate (you have no idea how long it will take you to draw) opt for hourly.
+If the client can't give you enough details to give a reasonable estimate (you have no idea how long it will take you to draw), opt for hourly.